kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 ---
 layout: post
-title: iOS: The *Right* Unit Tests
+title: iOS - The *Right* Unit Tests
 ---

 This isn't a post to teach the basics of unit testing on iOS.
 It's designed for people who already write unit tests, but aren't sure if they're doing it _right_.